 Learning Habits

 At King’s, our approach to teaching is based on Building Learning Habits - an extensive body of research into learning and the brain based on the pioneering work of Professor Guy Claxton.
-It is designed to help young people to become better learners by developing their portable learning skills and preparing them for a lifetime of learning.
+It is designed to help young people to become better learners by developing their portable learning skills and preparing them for a lifetime of continued learning and contribution in the world of work.

-At King’s, we have identified five learning habits that we plan to deliberately develop during lessons alongside the usual subject content.
+At King’s, we have identified six learning habits that we actively develop during lessons alongside the usual subject content.

-Through planned activities and learning events, we are developing these underlying habits within pupils alongside our subject content.
-The anticipated benefits of Building Learning Habits are:
+Through planned activities in lessons, we are developing these underlying habits within pupils alongside our subject content.
+The benefits of Building Learning Habits are:

 -